 Locust Horde

 The Locust Horde are the main enemies in Gears of War with multiple types to crush the COG military.
-They are indigenous to Sera, and existed before the humans even had recorded history.
+It is unknown whether the Locust are truly indigenous to Sera, but it is known that they will die for control of Sera.

 The Locust Horde is the main enemy against humanity in the popular sci-fi shooter Gears of War.
 The Locust were the main inhabitants of the planet Sera before humans arrived and colonized the planet.
 The Locust Horde lives mostly in a series of underground tunnels that are spread out throughout the entire planet allowing them to emerge at any place or time to ambush humans.
 There are many different types of locust in Gears of War, each with strengths and weaknesses.